 Amsterdam Walking Tour

-Sightseeing in Amsterdam is best done on foot – and our free walking tour highlights more than 18 Amsterdam attractions.
-Amsterdam is flat and compact, but the attractions are spread throughout.
+Sightseeing in Amsterdam is best done on foot – and our free walking tour highlights more than 18 attractions.
+To see the best sights, our walking tour of Amsterdam covers some ground and includes a little zigging and zagging.

-To see the best Amsterdam sights, our walking tour of Amsterdam covers some ground and includes a little zigging and zagging.
-Despite the challenges, we created an easy-flowing Amsterdam tour that is perfect for first-time visitors and travelers who have yet to discover the best sights.
+Don’t worry, we created an easy-flowing Amsterdam tour that is perfect for first-time visitors and those who have yet to discover all the prime sights.

 What’s Provided in the Free Amsterdam Walking Tour Self-Guided